BitsofJeremy/ghost_blog_sync/README.md

 `python toot_it.py --send "Test from Python"`

+Just want to Cast?

+`python cast_it.py --send "Test from Python"`

-Want to set all your posts to member only, or public?
+Want to set all your blog posts in Ghost set to member only, or fully public?

-_note: currently set to public, change visibility to member_
+_note: currently set to public, change `visibility` to member_

 `python update_posts.py`